 While using the combi heaters, it struggles to meet the high demand for hot water; this is because it draws all its water supply directly from the main.

-The combi heaters are disadvantaged for having a slower water rate since it draws all its water supply from the main and it does not require a storage tank.
+The combi heaters are disadvantaged for having a slower water rate since it draws all their water supply from the main and it does not require a storage tank.

 For the high-performance combi heaters, for example, if it provides 12.5 liters per minute of hot water or even more, it may not be effective on 15mm pipework suppliers resulting in it being oversized for heating.